 Joe Radigan has pretty much stayed within the lines.
 He describes himself as having been a good student, one who hated science but liked math and English.
-He played varsity baseball for four years and basketball for two for the St. Ignatius Wildcats in Cleveland but was never one to call attention to himself.
+He played high school baseball for four years and basketball for two for the St. Ignatius Wildcats in Cleveland but was never one to call attention to himself.
 To this day, his mom jokes about one of the few times he got in trouble as a boy.
 He tells the story:

 “When I was little, a neighbor yelled at us for running through their yard while we were playing baseball.
 One day when they were away, my older brother and another neighborhood kid went over and stomped on their flowers.
 I followed them.
 But I didn’t feel good about it, so I only stepped on flowers that were already dead.
 At least that was my alibi when it came time to face the music at home.”